Majorization requires infinitely many second laws: Conclusion

 \section{Conclusion}

 In this paper, we have considered a fundamental notion of uncertainty, namely majorization, that possesses applications in several areas like thermodynamics or entanglement theory.
 We have discussed the sort of properties a family of functions ought to have in order to be considered as a second law for majorization and have shown that, whenever the state space is larger than two, any family of such functions is necessarily infinite.
+In particular, we can only use infinite families of functions to interpret majorization as the result of competing optimization principles.
 Hence, such a model goes well beyond the complexity of simply assuming the transitions to be exclusively determined by entropy, and we gain, thus, insight into the measurement complexity of Ruch's principle of increasing mixing character \cite{ruch1976principle}.
 Moreover, the study of majorization and its relation to real-valued functions may become a helpful tool in the ongoing study of generalized entropies and nonextensive statistical mechanics and thermodynamics (see, for example, \cite{tsallis2009introduction}).

-In general, the description of transitions through order structures goes well beyond thermodynamics, where they were originally used.
-As we already commented, our results are helpful in the study of entanglement, where majorization models the transitions given by local operations and classical communications \cite{nielsen1999conditions}.
-In a similar vein, they may find application in catalytic majorization, a variation of majorization also known as \emph{trumping}, that has raised considerable interest recently \cite{turgut2007catalytic,klimesh2007inequalities} and where issues regarding complexity are still to be settled.
-For example, only uncountable families of what we have called \emph{second laws} have been found \cite{turgut2007catalytic}.
+As shown in Section \ref{molec diff}, our results are useful when considering the complexity of molecular diffusion.
+However, more generally, the description of transitions through order structures goes well beyond thermodynamics, where they were originally used.
+In fact, our results are helpful in the study of entanglement, where majorization models the transitions given by local operations and classical communications \cite{nielsen1999conditions}.

+Our results have proven to be useful, as exemplified by the progress we made in Corollary \ref{trumping coro} on a conjecture concerning trumping \cite{turgut2007catalytic,klimesh2007inequalities}.
+They may continue assisting the study of trumping, where issues regarding complexity are still to be settled.
+For example, only uncountable families of what we have called \emph{second laws} have been found there \cite{turgut2007catalytic}.
+Hence, given Corollary \ref{trumping coro}, it remains to be clarified whether countably infinite families of second laws exist.
 The transitions in several other systems of interest, like general relativity \cite{bombelli1987space,surya2019causal}, have been defined in terms of order structures and, thus, would benefit greatly from a better comprehension in terms of measurements, like the one we have pursued here for majorization.